HaaLeo/bug-prediction/README.md

 ## Description

-This repository enables you to predict bugs using the complexity of code changes like Ahmed E. Hassan introduced at the [2009 IEEE 31st International Conference on Software Engineering](https://ieeexplore.ieee.org/document/5070510) in May 200ß9 (DOI: 10.1109/ICSE.2009.5070510).
+This repository enables you to calculate the history complexity metric Ahmed E. Hassan introduced at the [2009 IEEE 31st International Conference on Software Engineering](https://ieeexplore.ieee.org/document/5070510) in May 200ß9 (DOI: 10.1109/ICSE.2009.5070510).
 The implementation was part of the course [Software Qualität](https://campus.tum.de/tumonline/wbLv.wbShowLVDetail?pStpSpNr=950402174) at the Technical University of Munich in summer 2019.

 ## Installation